Data Last Updated: December 17, 2020

 - All travelers should stay in their accommodation for at least 48 hours until the test is proven to be negative.

-- Should download the TraceTogether application
+- Should download the TraceTogether application on their mobile phones.

 Are There Any Testing Required?